Write, revise, and publish.

-Lectures By: Sheila Bender, Gary Copeland Lilley, Sayantani Dasgupta, Jordan Hartt, Kim Addonizio, and others.
+Lecturers: Sheila Bender, Gary Copeland Lilley, Jordan Hartt, and others.

 Registration: available down the page, or contact [email protected]

-Eleven Stories is an ongoing writing course and community designed to result in the creation, revision, and publication of one new short story each month except December (hence the name, Eleven Stories!)
+Build your portfolio of publications, with an eye toward your book.
+Eleven Stories is an online writing course and community designed to result in the creation, revision, and publication of one new short story each month except December (hence the name, Eleven Stories).
+And, it’s really fun.
+We began January, 2018: participants are already publishing their work and winning contests and fellowships.

 January: the 55-word story